 Meaning

-In the quote “I think once you’re in the public eye, whether you’re a boss, a teacher or whatever you do, that you’re automatically in the position of role model.
-You have people looking up to you, so whether you choose to accept it or not is a different question.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that adaptability helps us grow.
+“I think once you’re in the public eye, whether you’re a boss, a teacher or whatever you do, that you’re automatically in the position of role model.
+You have people looking up to you, so whether you choose to accept it or not is a different question.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.

 Theme